 Students also help organize a variety of activities that showcase and celebrate the contributions of people of color, including Latina/o Heritage Month; Native American Heritage Month; Black History Month; South Asian, Middle Eastern, and Pacific Islander Awareness Now!
 Month; and the Mills College Pow Wow.
-Ethnic studies students and faculty have also participated in delegations to conferences such as the World Social Forum in Mumbai, India, and Caracas, Venezuela, and the United Nations World Conference Against Racism in Durban, South Africa.
+Students interested in these activities can take a one semester-hour credit Community Organizing and Sustainable Leadership course, during which they explore theories of organizing for social justice, and put these into action by organizing a heritage month or the Pow Wow.
+Ethnic studies students and faculty also participate in delegations to local and international conferences.

 The ethnic studies major at Mills combines academic excellence with a commitment to social justice.
-The degree provides a strong foundation for a career in the fields of diversity, education, social services, and other areas, as well as graduate school in a number of disciplines.
+The degree provides a strong foundation for a career in city and urban planning, communications, community arts, community development, education policy, environmental justice, film, media and artistic performance, human resources, immigrant rights advocacy, K-12 and higher education, journalism, legal advocacy, marketing, museum curating, non-profit management, public health, policy analysis, union organizing and youth work, as well as graduate school in a number of disciplines.

 Mills College’s innovative Bachelor’s-to-Master’s Accelerated Degree Programs allow you to earn a master’s degree in one additional year of study.
 Combining a master’s degree with a liberal arts undergraduate education prepares you for career success and increased options upon graduation.
 Mills students in this major should consider one of these options: